asimonder/asimonder.github.io/_pages/phd_airsea.md

 - Master’s degree in Mechanical, Civil, or Ocean Engineering, Physics, Applied Mathematics, or a closely related field
 - Interest in fluid mechanics and turbulence, with willingness to learn modeling approaches
 - Motivation to apply advanced numerical methods to ocean and wind energy problems
-- Programming experience in C++ and/or Python, with CFD experience as an asset
+- Programming experience (C++ and/or Python), with CFD experience as an asset
 - Proficiency in academic English

 #### Offer